mortezakowkabi/jcb-persian-documentation/045-Adding-your-own-rule-validation-to-a-field-in-JCB.md

    * **Description:** *(A rule to validate this field before saving.)*
 4. Save and close.

-Now, when editing a field using this fieldtype, you’ll see a **Validate** option available.
+Now, when editing a field using this fieldtype, you'll see a **Validate** option available.

 ---